5 simple strategies for effortless portion control to help you reach or maintain your healthy, happy weight.

 The good news?
 It’s a whole heckuva lot easier to eat clean and watch portions that do wall squats in boot camp.
 Ouch.

-To help you with this week’s challenge, here are 5 strategies for effortless portion control:
+What are 5 strategies for effortless portion control?

 Ok it’s your turn – what are your best tips for keeping portions in check?
 Do you take half of your meal home when you eat out?
 Split an entree with your spouse?
 Let’s hear your best ideas!